abtorres/react-fc1-objective/README.md

 # react-fc1-objective
-# React functional components 1 objectives challenge
+# React functional components 1 objectives challenges

 Now that you’ve seen how we can build out a Hello World React application I want you to do this alone from scratch.
 You can reference your previous HTML document, but I don’t want you copying and pasting the whole thing.
 Things you can copy and paste would be the script tags you need with the react library being pulled in via unpkg.